ansible/ansible-documentation/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

    # Run with 4*v for connection level verbosity
    ansible-playbook -vvvv ...

-After Ansible has finished running you can inspect the log file which has been created on the ansible-controller:
+After Ansible has finished running you can inspect the log file which has been created on the ansible-control-node:

 .. code::